Wolters Kluwer CCH Tagetik Positioned as a Visionary in Gartner Magic Quadrant for Cloud Financial Planning and Analysis Solutions

 The CCH Tagetik Finance Transformation Platform brings together financial and operational planning, financial consolidation and close, management and regulatory reporting, data governance and analytics in a single unified platform.
 CCH Tagetik customers are able to reduce the complexity, integration and maintenance costs of multiple on-premise solutions and gain built-in visibility, workflow, collaboration and orchestration across all of these processes.
 And with the recent addition of an Analytical Workspace for planning and profitability analysis customers can also incorporate and govern the granular and diverse data needed to embrace a more business-centric, data-driven, forward-looking perspective with full control and confidence.

-To read the full Gartner 2018 Magic Quadrant for Cloud Financial Planning and Analysis Solutions and Gartner 2018 Magic Quadrant for Cloud Financial Close Solutions2documents click here.
-To learn more about CCH Tagetik go to www.tagetik.com.
+To read the full Gartner 2018 Magic Quadrant for Cloud Financial Planning and Analysis Solutions document click here.
+To learn more about CCH Tagetik go to http://www.tagetik.com.

 Gartner Disclaimer